phones24/ep133-export-to-daw/README.md

 - Requires only browser with WebMIDI support
 - Works offline (Progressive Web App)
+- Offline mode: Drop a `.pak` backup file to browse and export projects without connecting your device
 - Export projects directly from EP-133/EP-1320/EP-40 to:
   - Ableton Live 11+ (project with samples)
   - DAWproject (project + archived samples)